daniellegruber/EENG-481/shadow_hand/README.md

 ## 25df code and models

 This folder contains old code and models corresponding to a 25-joint robot that did not have the joint ARMJ2.

+# Trajectory generation

+The main function used for trajectory generation (generating trajectories for sequences of signs) is `genConfigTrajectoryFromInput.m` in the "Helper functions" folder.
+The MATLAB `pchip` function is used for interpolation between different signs (sets of joint angles), henceforth referred to as waypoints.
+As described in the MATLAB documentation, "`p = pchip(x,y,xq)` returns a vector of interpolated values p corresponding to the query points in xq.
+The values of p are determined by shape-preserving piecewise cubic interpolation of x and y."

+There were four main considerations in designing this function:
+1. When interpolating between two joint angles, use the "shortest-distance angular path."
+2. Signs with movement (e.g., letters j and z) are stored in the "Configs" folder as n x w arrays, where n is the number of joints and w is the number of waypoints.
+These waypoints should all appear in the overall waypoint array and should correspond to custom time points indicating how fast to proceed through them.
+3. For letters repeated twice in a row, adjust ARMJ2 of the second sign's waypoint(s) so that interpolation yields a sliding motion.
+4. When simply interpolating between the "official waypoints" for signs, sometimes the trajectories of fingers will interfere with one another.
+To avoid this, insert special intermediate waypoints to avoid fingers crossing when going from one sign to the next.